 Thank you for your interest in graduate study in the Department of Pharmacology and Toxicology at the University of Kansas.
 Students interested in pursuing graduate study in pharmacology and toxicology should have an excellent undergraduate record in a relevant field of study (B.A. or B.S. in chemistry, biology, pharmacy, or related area).
-Students seriously considering graduate studies in the department are also strongly encouraged to gain some undergraduate research experience and apply to the Ph.D. program.
+Students seriously considering graduate studies in the department are also strongly encouraged to gain some undergraduate research experience.
 Please click on the appropriate link to view the faculty and their research, resources, student profiles and other information about the department.

-Should you find our department of interest, an application for admission to the graduate school must be completed on-line and the appropriate fees submitted.
-The graduate school will forward your application to our department.
+Should you find our department of interest, an application for admission to the Graduate Studies Office must be completed on-line with the appropriate fees submitted.
+The Graduate Studies Office will then forward your application to our department for review.
 To complete your application, please submit the following materials directly to the Department of Pharmacology and Toxicology at the address listed below.

 All applications must include: